 The College of Public Policy subscribes to the University of Texas at San Antonio’s Core Values.
 Each of them is relevant to our College.
 The College of Public Policy cultivates social justice through dialogue, discovery, and service where integrity, excellence, inclusiveness, respect, collaboration, innovation, and transparency are fostered.

 Our College contains four departments (Criminal Justice, Demography, Public Administration, and Social Work).
 We offer bachelor’s degrees in Criminal Justice and Public Administration.
-In addition, we offer three master’s degrees in Justice Policy, Public Administration, and Social Work.
+In addition, we offer three master’s degrees in Criminal Justice & Criminology, Public Administration, and Social Work.
 We also offer a doctoral degree in Applied Demography.
 COPP has approximately 1,000 undergraduate majors and nearly 500 graduate students, including 24 working on their Ph.D.s in Applied Demography.
 The COPP faculty includes approximately 45 instructors and researchers.

 COPP also contains the Institute for Demographic and Socioeconomic Research (IDSER) and the Policy Studies Center (PSC).
 IDSER contains the Texas State Data Center and the office of the Texas State Demographer, Dr. Lloyd Potter.
 The PSC, directed by Dr. Roger Enriquez, is committed to research that informs and improves policy dialogue and, ultimately, the quality of life in South Texas, with emphasis on historically disadvantaged populations.
 Engaging with stakeholders, our work enhances community empowerment.